AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  HASS Automations/Scripts
 -  Alexa Intents

 The mechanism used for this is HASS custom events.
-AppDaemon has it's own API calls to handle these events, for further details see the `AppDaemon API Pages <API.html>`__.
+AppDaemon has its own API calls to handle these events, for further details see the `AppDaemon API Pages <API.html>`__.
 The custom event name is ``hadashboard`` and the dashboard will respond to various commands with associated data.